-I could see how my standards were like incredible propellers that boosted my personal growth, and how it provided fuel for my efforts to live up to my potential.
+I could see how my standards were like propellers that boosted my personal growth, and how it fueled my efforts to live up to my potential.
 And this is how it can serve all of us, including you.
-Like a double-edged sword, when used properly, it can prove to be a powerful tool for success.
+High standards, when used properly, can prove to be a powerful tool for success.

 Yet most people resist having standards because they equate it with having an oversized ego, and that certainly is the case in many circumstances.
-I have met many individuals who use their standards to paint a picture of success when really deep down inside, they are afraid of exposing their vulnerabilities.
+I have met many individuals who use their standards as a show of self-importance, when deep down inside, they feel inadequate.

-I’m certain that you have encountered these people many times in your everyday life.
-Remember the unhappy restaurant patron who excessively reprimands a poor waiter because his steak wasn’t cooked the way he likes it?
-Or the woman who only dates men based on how much they have in their bank accounts and then she complains about not finding true love?
+I’m certain that you’ve encountered this type of person: the unhappy restaurant patron who excessively reprimands a poor waiter because his steak wasn’t cooked the way he likes it.
+Or the woman who only dates men based on how much they have in their bank accounts, and then she complains about not finding meaningful love.

 These are classic case scenarios of individuals misusing their right to maintain high standards.
 These are the kind of people who source their standards from a place of hurt and insecurity.
 They use their standards to hide behind a façade of snobbery while creating an illusion of success to the outside world.

 Another caveat to bear in mind is that standards can cause us to become rigid which can lead to a loss of opportunities to grow.
 It’s similar to the juvenile tendency we seen in little kids who stomp in fury, unwilling to budge from getting the specific things that they want.
-We need to become conscious of this tendency and shift it, by becoming more flexible.
+We need to become conscious of this tendency and be flexible.

-You know you’ve found the right balance when your standards are sturdy enough to withstand being swayed by the transient and fickle opinions of others, and when you can conduct yourself in an honorable and consistent manner, while maintaining a sense of humility.
+You know you’ve found the right balance when your standards are sturdy enough to withstand being swayed by the fickle opinions of others, and when you can conduct yourself in an honorable and consistent manner.

 There are many valid reasons why we should set high standards.
 Here are the main ones that I believe can have the greatest impact on our life: